O. D. Kobo: Career

 In August 2018, it was reported in the Financial Times that Kobo had led a $50 million investment in Bitcoin and Ethereum via PIR Equities.
 On February 5, 2019, PIR Equities completed a US$312 million capital raise for its third flagship fund.
 The firm's prior funds had net internal rates of return (IRR) — a key benchmark for investment returns — ranging from 24% to 33%.

 In March 2019, Kobo introduced Israel Infrastructure Partners (IIP), a private equity firm focused on infrastructure investments, with the launch of a $350 million debut fund, IIP I. In June 2019, the firm, after changing its name to Israel Investment Partners, announced that it had raised the limit of the debut fund to $500 million.

 In November 2021, Entrepreneur Magazine listed Kobo at number 47 on their ‘Top 50 Richest People in Crypto’ with an estimated net worth of $200 million.
 Kobo continues to invest in digital assets, with investments in Ethereum and various altcoins.

 Wealth

 According to the Sunday Times Rich List in 2019, Kobo's net worth is estimated to be £75 million.
 In November 2021, Entrepreneur Magazine ranked Kobo amongst the world's top 50 richest in blockchain with an estimated net worth of $200 million.
+As of 2023, The Sunday Times Rich List estimates Kobo's net worth to be £225 million.